 Nature Makers® will not be held liable for any loss, damage or injury caused as a result of products used being non-Vegan.

 Part of Nature Makers® classes involve foraging for natural items to use in art.
 This could include feathers and other animal by-products found by the children.
 The Activity Provider will never set a task of specifically finding these items, but if found by the children then it is up to the guardian of that child to decide if they want to use it.

-No explicitly non-Vegan items such as fur, eggs or feathers will be used in class.
+No explicitly non-Vegan items such as fur, eggs or feathers will be used in class or in our products sold through the website.
 Items that are naturally discarded such as shells may be used in class as long as they have been sourced in an ethical and sustainable way.